 \section{Effect of different number of shared layers}

 In order to restrict the number of extra parameters introduced in \modelname, we enforced parameter sharing between the $m$ lower layers of the decoders.
-We performed our experiments in Section \ref{experiment} by setting $m=8$.
-Here, we investigate if the choice of $m$ effects either the partitioning of stylistic features between decoders, or the extent of the observed difference between two decoders along any axis such as abstractiveness, specificity, etc. Experiments are performed using the 2-decoder version of \modelname.
-We train models using the unguided setting (same as Section \ref{sec:experiments-unguided}) for $m=6, 10$ for all 3 datasets.
-For simpler analysis, we only report on a subset of the metrics: \textsc{Rouge} scores (quality), 2 gram overlap (abstractiveness), specificity, absolute length, and self-\textsc{Rouge} between the summaries generated using individual decoders (diversity).
+We performed our all experiments in Section \ref{sec:experiments} and \ref{sec:experiments-guided} by setting $m=8$.
+Here, we investigate if the choice of $m$ effects either the partitioning of stylistic features between decoders, or the extent of the observed difference between two decoders along any axis such as abstractiveness, specificity, etc. Experiments are additionally performed using the 2-decoder version of \modelname for $m=6, 10$ for all 3 datasets.
+For simpler analysis, we only report on a subset of the metrics: \textsc{Rouge} scores (quality), 2 gram overlap (abstractiveness), specificity and absolute length between the summaries generated using individual decoders.

-Table \ref{table:effect-different-m} outlined the results.
+Table \ref{table:effect-different-m} outlines the results.
 Compared to the \modelname~model variants with $m=8$, we notice small differences in style partitioning as well as the absolute difference in style scores between decoders D0 and D1.
-Most notable, the \textsc{Cnn} model with $6$ shared parameters does not learn to partition across the specificity metric whereas the \textsc{Newsroom} model with $m=6$ does learn to partition along length.
+Most notably, the \textsc{Cnn} and \textsc{Newsroom} model with $6$ shared parameters does not learn to partition across the specificity metric whereas the \textsc{Newsroom} model with $m=6$ does learn to partition along length.
 These observations are different that those seen for $m=8,10$.
 However, in general, we observe that across all datasets, \modelname~decoders behave quite similarly in terms of which features are partitioned, irrespective of the number of shared layers $m$.
 This demonstrates that the proposed model architecture is useful for generating diverse summary options, even in cases where a smaller number of extra parameters are allowed.